Harajuku Architecture: 10 photos of great buildings

 Designed by Kazuyo Sejima+Ryue Nishizawa

-The Dior building is a trapezoid box.
-Due to building laws, the building couldn’t be higher than 30 meters.
+Dior Omotesando is a trapezoid box.
+Due to building laws, it couldn’t be higher than 30 meters.
 So, to maximize space, the architects used floors of different heights.
+Isn’t that innovative?

 The building’s showpiece is the exterior glass.
 It has two skins.
 A clean, square, outer one of clear glass with the inner one of translucent acrylic.
 The external facade gives a gentle hint at what is inside while revealing nothing.
 It’s spectacular at night.